codinggg/logrjack/README.md

 This package is meant to output [logfmt](https://github.com/kr/logfmt) formatted text to a file and optionally stdout.
 It doesn't expose the hooks available in Logrus or extra features in Lumberjack.

 Notable differences from Logrus:
-- `Entry` is an interface so it can be passed to other packages.
+- `Entry` is an interface.
-- Instead of calling `WithField` and receiving `*Entry`, call `AddField` as above.
+- Instead of calling `WithField` and receiving `*Entry`, call `AddField` like above.
 The Logrus `Entry` is wrapped in an unexposed type.
-The downside you can't setup a base `Entry` to be passed to multiple routines which write their own additional information.
-You'll have to call `NewEntry` if you want this behavior.
+The downside is you can't setup a base `Entry` to be passed to multiple routines which write their separate log entries from the same base.
+Call `NewEntry` and copy the values if you want this behavior.
 - A handy `AddCallstack` method, useful for logging errors and panics.
 It adds a key named `callstack` and is formatted `dir/file.go:##, dir/file2.go##`.
-Entries in the callstack which end in `.s`, such as `runtime/asm_amd64.s` are omitted from the callstack.
-Other runtime source files such as `runtime/panic.go` are included.
+Entries which end in `.s`, such as `runtime/asm_amd64.s`, are omitted from the callstack.
+If the last entry is `runtime/proc.go` it's also omitted.
+All other entries are included, including `runtime/panic.go` in a panic recovery.
 - `AddField` takes a `map[string]interface{}` so the interface can be implemented in a nested-vendor setup.
 You can create your own type as above to shorten the code.

 Notable differences from Lumberjack: